 There are no designated trails.
 Visitors may park by the bench overlooking the river and hike the remainder of the road to the railway tracks to access the river.
 This road is short in length but quite steep.

-At low water levels in late July and August, there is a pebble beach area but visitors must use caution in and around the swift flowing river.
-There are no lifeguards on duty at provincial parks.
+At low water levels in late July and August, there is a pebble beach area.
+Visitors must use caution in and around the swift flowing river.

 The Thompson River provides opportunity to fish for trout, salmon and steelhead.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets and domestic animals must be on a leash at all times.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.